Cars Brands that start with P

 Puma Logo

 A representative of the Brazilian car industry, the Puma Automóveis Ltda brand was founded in 1963 by a community whose initials formed the basis of the company’s name, Lumimari Automobile Societ.
 The brand is currently headquartered in Botucato, São Paulo State, Brazil.
 The company was engaged in the production of small Puma sports cars and trucks.
-At different periods, the brand granted various automakers the right to use its trademark for a short period of time.
+At different periods, the brand granted various automakers the right to use its trademark for a short period.
 In 2013, the brand was revived under the name Puma Automóveis Ltda.
-The new models of the brand are the Puma P-052 racing car and the Puma GT Lumimari.
+The brand’s new models are the Puma P-052 racing car and the Puma GT Lumimari.

 Paige